threatgrid/zuko/README.md

 This library provides functionality for:
 - Managing data (especially JSON data) in a graph database.
 Asami describes this in the [wiki entry for Entity Structures](https://github.com/threatgrid/asami/wiki/Entity-Structure).
 - Projecting data into tuples suitable for query results or insertion into a graph database.
+Generation of this data with Zuko is discussed in [Asami](https://github.com/threatgrid/asami/wiki/Entity-Structure).
 - General utilities to avoid duplicating code between projects.

 ## Usage